scaryoke/ISQA-3420/DFDDictionary.md

 Corporate Developer- The user that will be contributing opensource code to the system.

-Corporate Manager- User who oversees the project.
+Corporate Project Audiotor- User who oversees the project.
 This is the user that will be oversees policy risk and vulnerability information.

 # Databases